 Arts and healing is also quite prevalent in social work.
 Arts are often used with these kids to find deeper meanings.
 Younger kids don’t think about what they draw they just draw what sticks out most in their mind.
 A lot can be decoded from that.
 It also gives them a medium to speak through if they are fearful of using words.
 Many people would rather speak through the arts rather than expressing their feelings with words.
 Different arts provide different mediums for people to express their emotions.
 It is an outlet, an expression, and sometimes a cry for help.

 We see the arts everywhere, we heal with the arts daily.
 And now that healing is being utilized on a larger scale.
-People can vent their emotions, maintain happiness, express creativity, opinions, and emotions, and get their mind off of adversity through the arts.
+People can vent their emotions, maintain happiness, express creativity, opinions, and emotions, and combat adversity through the arts.